-If the channel sensitivity is set to 9 and the red LED still does not come on and you have another operating detector in the same box, swap the loops between a working detector and a failing detector.
-If the problem follows the loop the loop is the problem.
+If the channel sensitivity is set to 9 and the red LED still does not come on and you have another operating detector in the same box, swap the sensors between a working detector and a failing detector.
+If the problem follows the sensor is the problem.
 If it stays in the same detector, replace the detector.